-If you still struggling with a low self-esteem, speaking with a therapist can help you see where you are stuck and get you moving in the right direction.
+If you’ve always been someone who turns away from their emotions, it may be difficult to feel your feelings.
+A therapist can help you get acquainted with your emotional life and offer tools so you can navigate your emotions in the future.
 If you or a loved one is interested in exploring treatment, please contact me today to schedule a free consultation session.